 We stroll in Ueno Park and enjoy watching various scenes including nature and architectures.
-Ueno Park is a place famous for its beautiful nature, especially known as the greatest cherry-blossom-viewing spot in Tokyo.
-We visit several sites such as traditional temples and shrines, and modern buildings including museums.
+We visit several sites such as religious facilities and museums.
 Some of the buildings are designated as Japan’s Important Cultural Properties.
 For example, Ueno Toshogu Shrine, the Tokyo National Museum and the National Museum of Western Art are placed on our itinerary.

-We also take a look at various exhibits in the museums.
-At the Tokyo National Museum, which has Japan’s largest collection of more than 100,000 pieces of arts and artifacts, we see Japan’s representative works such as samurai swords and armor, ceramics, ukiyo-e, and Buddhist sculptures.
+We can also appreciate various exhibits in the museums.
+At the Tokyo National Museum, which has Japan’s largest collection of more than 100,000 pieces of arts and artifacts including Japan’s representative works such as samurai sword and armor, ceramics, ukiyo-e and Buddhist sculptures.

 The National Museum of Western Art, designed by a notable French architect Le Corbusier, is the only site placed on the World Cultural Heritage list in Tokyo.
-We will find the architectural features of the World Cultural Heritage site and see various Western sculptures and paintings, searching an influence of ukiyo-e, traditional Japanese woodblock printings, on the works of European impressionists such as Claude Monet and Vincent van Gogh.
+We can find the architectural features of the World Cultural Heritage site and see various Western sculptures and paintings, searching an influence of ukiyo-e, traditional Japanese woodblock printings, on the works of European impressionists such as Claude Monet.

 This tour can be customized according to your request.